AntonioJr91/customer_crud/README.md

 This project was created for learning purposes and to practice backend development with database integration and containerization.

 ## Overview
-The application exposes REST endpoints for creating, reading, updating, and deleting customer records.
-It follows a layered architecture using JPA to manage data persistence.
+The application provides REST endpoints for customer and user management, built on a layered architecture using services and repositories.
+Data persistence is powered by JPA/Hibernate, and security is enforced through JWT-based authentication and role-based access control.

 ## Technologies
 * Java 17+
 * Spring Boot
 * Spring Data JPA
+* Spring Security + OAuth2 Resource Server (JWT)
 * MySQL
 * Docker & Docker Compose
 * Maven